-10050 Jerusalem Rd, Chelsea – Opens Friday, November 23.
+10050 Jerusalem Rd, Chelsea – Opens Friday, November 29.
 There are fields that you can walk to or you can take a wagon ride across the river and over rolling hills.
 On the wagon ride you may see llama, sheep, and deer.
 They also offer pre-cut trees.
 Their gift shop offers hot chocolate and coffee, ornaments, tree stands, holiday wreaths, and holiday roping.
-Hours 11/23-25 10a-5p, Then Wednesdays & Thursdays 3-5p, Fridays noon-5p, Saturdays & Sundays 10a-5p through Saturday, December 15.
+They are open Friday-Sunday 10a-5p through Saturday, December 21.
 Self-service (limited fields, no shaking, baling, wagon rides, or snacks) is available before Thanksgiving, on weekdays, and after they close for the season.

 3090 Dutcher Rd, Howell – Opens Friday, November 29.
 They provide saws shake, trap, and drill the bottom of the tree for free.
 Check out their barn for fresh donuts from their donut machine, cider, cocoa, and more.
 The gift shop has ornaments, collectables, and unique items from their safari trips to Kenya and Tanzania.
 Opens Friday, November 29 from 9a-5p.
 Then, open Saturdays and Sundays 9a-5p through December 15.
 Weekdays by appointment

 8000 Chamberlin Road, Dexter – Opens Saturday, November 23 & Sunday, November 24 from noon-5p.
 Then open Friday, November 29 from 9a-dark.
 Regular season hours are 9a-dark on Saturdays and Sundays and 3:30p-dark on weekdays.
 They provide saws, and assistance shaking, baling, and loading your Christmas Tree.
 They also have a gift shop that offers hot chocolate, hot cider, fresh donuts from Dexter Bakery and Girl Scout cookies.
 Plus a large variety of wreaths including hard to get large wreaths 24-30 inches.
 Cash or check only, no credit cards.

 If you know of another Tree Farm in the area, please add it in the comments or send it via email.